 What’s more, your answer needs to be as specific as it possibly can be.

 If you try to appeal to everyone, you’ll water down your story and end up appealing to no one.
 You must be clear about what you’re offering and to whom.

-This can be difficult for some entrepreneurs.
+This can be difficult for some MSP owners.
 I hear the same complaints all the time: It doesn’t work in my market.
 This isn’t the way we do things.
 I don’t want to turn people off.
 That market is too small.